Strategic Innovation

 Development and implementation of efficient innovations with the 5C process

-Image title: 5C process
+Image title: 5C Process

 Source: Sauberschwarz & Weiss, Das Comeback der Konzerne, Vahlen 2018

-The process has already been successfully proven in practice: The 5C methodology has been applied in more than 30 industries, and has also been published in the Amazon bestseller "The Comeback of Corporations" (Vahlen Verlag), internationally under the title "The Corporates Strike Back" published by SpringerNature, and integrated into academic teaching at the SGMI Management Institute St. Gallen and other universities.
+The process has already proven itself successfully in practice: The 5C methodology has been applied in more than 30 industries, and has been published, among other places, in the Amazon bestseller „Das Comeback der Konzerne“ (Vahlen Verlag), internationally under the title „The Corporates Strike Back“ by SpringerNature, and integrated into academic teaching at the SGMI Management Institute St. Gallen and other universities.

 Daniel Sobhani, CEO, Freeletics

-If you have any questions or want to learn more about this topic, feel free to let us exchange directly:
+If you have any questions or would like to learn more about this topic, please feel free to contact us directly:

-Dr. Lysander White
+Dr. Lysander Weiss

 Partner

-Expert in the field
+Expert in the field of

-Expert in the fields
+Expert in the areas of

-Strategic innovation
+Strategic Innovation

-More on the topic
+More on this topic